-The BIL establishes the Promoting Resilient Operations for Transformative, Efficient, and Cost-Saving Transportation (PROTECT) Formula Program to help make surface transportation more resilient to natural hazards, including climate change, sea level rise, flooding, extreme weather events, and other natural disasters through support of planning activities, resilience improvements, community resilience and evacuation routes, and at-risk costal infrastructure.
-Taking into account the effects of climate change and extreme weather on the current transportation infrastructure, the MPO will review projects to ensure resiliency is included in local projects.
+The BIL establishes the Promoting Resilient Operations for Transformative, Efficient, and Cost-Saving Transportation (PROTECT) Formula Program to help make surface transportation more resilient to natural hazards, including sea level rise, flooding, extreme weather events, and other natural disasters through support of planning activities, resilience improvements, community resilience and evacuation routes, and at-risk costal infrastructure.
+Taking into account the effects of extreme weather on the current transportation infrastructure, the MPO will review projects to ensure resiliency is included in local projects.
 The MPO will assist the local governments with PROTECT grant opportunities.